Griffith-Stites/tf2-config/README.md

 * Update 11/2023 used cfg.tf for most baseline cfgs and network settings.
 Mastercomfig for graphics, and the old switcher code for the crosshair.

-New launch options: -dxlevel 95 -fullscreen -w 3840 -h 2160 -console -novid
+New launch options: -dxlevel 95 -fullscreen -w 3840 -h 2160 -console -novid -nosteamcontroller -nohltv -particles 1 -precachefontchars -noquicktime

 Launch options: -fullscreen -w 3840 -h 2160 -console -novid -exec autoexec (may need to add a DirectX setting for windows)